HIRWA13/Git-exercise/README.md

    - Rebasing is another method to integrate changes from a feature branch.
 It rewrites your branch history by incorporating its commits on top of the latest commit in the target branch (`main` in our case).

    **Challenge:** Try rebasing the `new-branch-from-commit` branch onto the `main` branch.
-Remember, rebasing rewrites history, so use it with caution, especially in shared repositories.
+Remember, rebasing rewrites history, so use it with caution, especially in shared repositories. learn more about rebasing [here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase#:~:text=From%20a%20content%20perspective%2C%20rebasing,them%20to%20the%20specified%20base.)

 9. **Renaming Branches:**